Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 ```

 ## Linked lists
+You can find the code for linked lists in `linked_list.rb` and the corresponding spec file.

 Unlike an array, which always stores its values sequentially in
 a contiguous block of memory addresses, linked lists do not need
 to keep their values adjacent to one another.
 Instead they rely